Vozokany, Galanta District: Geography

 The municipality lies at an elevation of 119 metres and covers an area of 12.893 km2.
 It has a population of about 1,103 people.

 History

 In the 9th century, the territory of Vozokany became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1240.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County.